Understanding Sharpening (Ssharpening)

 This was a workflow I leaned from BG back in the day.

-Its important to note that on this object the vertcount went from 72 to 142.
-This is alot for something thats only shading.
+Its important to note that on this object the vertcount went from 63 to 146.
+This is excessive at times for something that is only shading.

 This workflow is not recommended of course but it's just a part of the history.